xiaotong0329/tp/docs/UserGuide.md

 Format: `viewattendees e/EVENTID`

-* Shows all members marked as attended for the specified event.
+* Shows all members for the specified event with their attendance status.
-* If no attendance has been recorded for the event, shows "No attendance recorded yet."
+* If no attendees has been recorded for the event, shows "No attendees recorded yet."

 Examples:
 * `viewattendees e/Orientation2023` - Shows all members who attended Orientation2023